 The University Educational Policy Committee continues its deliberations regarding the best methods for ensuring the highest level of student learning for students with disabilities.
-Included in their recommendations are a process for early identification of students with disabilities, increasing use of learning management systems for delivering technology-enabled hybrid courses, incorporation of accessibility requirements in purchasing digital instructional materials, and institutional infrastructure support for faculty in creating accessible course content.
+Included in their policy recommendations are a process for early identification of students with disabilities, increasing use of learning management systems for delivering technology-enabled hybrid courses, incorporation of accessibility requirements in purchasing digital instructional materials, and institutional infrastructure support for faculty in creating accessible course content.
+The effectiveness of these combined efforts will be addressed throughout the self study.